mklemmingen/MIXTAPE/README.md

 6. Assign the right audio outputs to the right in room audio outs
 7. open window onto seperate windows.
 Needs a screen that supports the display of 5670x1080 (or, as original, three full-hd beamers to create a 270* view)

+The .mov files with HAP-Encoding have been reencoded to a max of 100MB to fit in this repo.
+Download and reencode from youtube for a higher quality

 Enjoy